Tokio-School/Machine-Learning-EN/README.md

 # Machine-Learning

 ## Description
-"Introduction to ML" course for Tokio School (2nd edition, 2022)
+"Introduction to ML" course for Tokio School

-Instructor, repository maintainer and contact: Marcos Manuel Ortega - info@indavelopers.com

 ## Use
 Constantly changing and updating repository, direct access to GitHub is recommended, not local cloning.